grenaud/dice/README.md

 - a single error parameter (default)
 - a separate error parameter for transitions and transversion.
 This requires the data to have been flagged previously by BAM2DICE using the "-t" option.
-- Two different error parameters and a error balance parameter (pe) that will use the first error parameter with probability pe and the second one with probability 1-pe.
-This mode can be triggered using "-2e" option.
+- Two different error parameters and a error probability parameter (pe) that will use the first error parameter with probability pe and the second one with probability 1-pe (see Fu et al. 2014).
+This mode can be triggered using the "-2e" option.